 Conduct research across the atmospheric and related sciences over a ten-week summer period with the OU/NWC Research Experiences for Undergraduates program.
 Approximately twenty students are selected each year, with applications typically due in early February.
 Housing, a travel allowance, and stipend are provided, and many students subsequently present their research at national conferences.

-ESMEI offers paid summer undergraduate research internships at Colorado State University.
+Colorado State University’s Dept. of Atmospheric Science hosts an REU program focused on Earth system science.
 Interns participate in a ten-week summer program where they join world-class atmospheric scientists investigating the science of clouds, climate and climate change, weather, and modeling.
 Approximately ten students are selected each year, with applications typically due in early February.
-Housing, a travel allowance, and stipend are provided.
+Housing, a travel allowance, and $6,000 stipend are provided.

 Northeast Partnership for Atmospheric and Related Sciences REU